robotique-udes/Z1_zeus_rover/zeus_control/README.md

 #### launch
 This folder has the necessary launch files to run the teleop, the sensors and the user interface.

-#### meshes
-This folder has all of the exported STL files of the robot for the simulation.
-These are referenced to in the URDF file.

 #### src
 This folder has all the python files.